With Lyft having gone to IPO today, it's only natural to be in a good mood.

 Meetings can be informative, interesting and entertaining.

 Most meetings are at least informative.
-Too few, are interesting.
-And almost none are entertaining.
+Few are interesting.
+And almost none of them are entertaining.

-There are lots of reasons why.
+There are lots of reasons why meetings are boring.
 They're stressful for those presenting.
 They are time-consuming for those attending.
 Nearly every company and every employee has too many meetings, most of which are superfluous.

-Nonetheless, it doesn't have to be this way.
+Nonetheless, meetings don't have to be boring.
 Make what you have to say just slightly interesting and entertaining and you'll be way ahead of the competition.